andreabonetti/md-slides/marp/slides.md

 - Sed eleifend dolor nisl, vitae rutrum lacus tempus eget.
 - Cras fermentum auctor mi, nec rutrum augue varius in.
 Curabitur sodales tellus nisi.
 Nam volutpat, diam a sagittis eleifend, nulla est gravida purus, at semper augue tellus vitae ipsum.
 - Cras et nunc magna.

 ---

+# Let's try to fit a very long title, to see how the new line is generated

+## The same can be done for h2.
+Let's try to fit a very long sentence, to see how the new line is generated

+---